tbogdala/eweygewey/README.md

-EweyGewey v0.2.0
+EweyGewey v0.3.0
 ================

-EweyGewey is an OpenGL GUI library written in the [Go][golang] programming language that is designed to be integrated easily into an OpenGL application.
+EweyGewey is an OpenGL immediate-mode GUI library written in the [Go][golang] programming language that is designed to be integrated easily into an OpenGL application.

 The design of the library is heavily inspired by [imgui][imgui].